Weight-based Packing with WooCommerce FedEx Shipping Plugin

 WooCommerce provides an option to add weight to the products based on the fact that the products will be shipped based on the weight of the products.
 However, this is not true in every scenario.

-Now, let us see how the plugin handles shipping for products which have a greater volumetric weight than the actual weight.
+Now, let us see how the plugin handles shipping for products that have a greater volumetric weight than the actual weight.

 Our Product – Stuffed Toy

-How To Calculate Volumetric Weight Of Your Products?
+How To Calculate the Volumetric Weight Of Your Products?

 So, now we have the actual weight and the dimensions of our product, let us see how you can calculate the volumetric weight of your products easily.